-Greece: Lower electricity consumption in April29.
-May 2020. / SEE Energy News
+Greece: Lower electricity consumption in April, SEE Energy News

 Electricity demand decreased by 12.6 % in April compared to the same month last year, according to data provided by electricity transmission system operator ADMIE.